United Kingdom - Passport & Nationality - British Citizenship from Father

 - Completing our FREE online Nationality Assessment

-You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your British Passport Review.
+You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your Status Trace.
 Once you have completed these two steps, we will contact you by phone or email to discuss your nationality situation and talk through what should happen next.
 This may involve advising you to instruct our team of British Citizenship specialists to look into your case further to provide a definitive answer (Step 4).

 British Citizens (i.e. those who hold full British Citizenship and the right to carry a British Passport) can be divided into two categories: